zilliztech/codelabs/codelabs/get-started-with-vector-db-4/index.md

 ## Vector search strategies

-Now that we've seen the power of embeddings, let's briefly take a look at some of the ways we can speed up nearest neighbor search.
+Now that we've seen the power of embeddings, let's briefly take a look at some of the ways we can conduct nearest neighbor search.
 This is not a comprehensive list; we'll just breifly go over some common methods in order to provide a high-level overview of how vector search is conducted at scale.
 Note that some of these methods are not exclusive to each other - it's possible, for example, to use quantization in conjunction with space partitioning.

 __Linear search__